NSWPlanning/data-verification-tool/README.md

           -F data_file=@/path/to/ehc_lga_20120919.csv \
           http://SITE_URL/local_government_areas/LGA_ID/import

-You will need to know the LGA_ID, and the user whos credentials are used will need to have access to that LGA.
+You will need to know the LGA_ID, and the user whose credentials are used will need to have access to that LGA.